Drekahshi/KAI-BAR/Docs/Whitepaper.md

 ### For Users

 **Join KAI's revolution**:
-1. Download the KAI app (iOS, Android, USSD)
+1. Download the KAI dapp (iOS, Android, USSD)
 2. Connect your wallet or create a new one (no KYC required for low limits)
 3. Deposit HBAR or BTC via Hashport bridge
 4. Start earning 18–55% APY instantly